Kava-Labs/kava/x/community/spec/01_concepts.md

 ## Community Pool

-The community pool is the module account of the x/community module.
-It replaces the functionality of the community pool fee collector account of the auth module in the vanilla SDK.
+The x/community module facilitates interactions with the community pool.
+In a future release, the community pool may be fully replaced by the x/community module account, but for now it is a place to keep things like proposals for interacting with the vanilla cosmos-sdk community pool (a portion of the auth fee pool held by the x/distribution module account).

 ### Funding

-The community pool can be funded every block from the community pool inflation of the x/kavamint module.

-Additionally, the pool can be funded by any account sending a community/FundCommunityPool message.
+The x/community module account can be funded by any account sending a community/FundCommunityPool message.
+These funds are not currently used for anything.
+The module account is also the transitory passthrough account for community pool funds that are deposited/withdrawn to lend via the CommunityPoolLendDepositProposal & CommunityPoolLendWithdrawProposal.

-### Spending

-The community pool funds are spent via government proposals.
-The x/kavadist module includes a CommunityPoolMultiSpendProposal that, upon approval, distributes funds to a list of accounts.